-Many of the world's richest countries are also the world's smallest: the pandemic and the global economic slowdown barely made a dent on their huge wealth.
+Many of the world's richest countries are also the world's smallest: the pandemic and the global economic slowdown barely made a dent in their huge wealth.

-What do people think when they think about the richest countries in the world?
-And what comes to mind when they think about the smallest nations in the world?
-Some would be surprised to find out that many of the wealthiest nations are also amongst the tiniest.
+What do people think when they think about the world's richest countries?
+And what comes to mind when they think about the world's smallest countries?
+Many people would probably be surprised to find that many of the planet's wealthiest nations are also among the tiniest.

-Some very small and very rich countries—like Luxembourg, Switzerland and Singapore—benefit from having sophisticated financial sectors and tax regimes that help attract foreign investments and professional talent.
-Others like Qatar, Brunei and the United Arab Emirates have large reserves of hydrocarbons or other lucrative natural resources.
+Some very small and very rich countries—like San Marino, Luxembourg, Switzerland and Singapore—benefit from having sophisticated financial sectors and tax regimes that attract foreign investment, professional talent and large bank deposits.
+Others like Qatar and the United Arab Emirates have large reserves of hydrocarbons or other lucrative natural resources.
 Shimmering casinos and hordes of tourists are good for business too: Asia's gambling haven Macao remains one of the most affluent states in the world despite almost three years of intermittent lockdowns and pandemic-related travel restrictions.

-But what do we mean when we say a country is “rich,” especially in an era of growing income inequality between the rich and everyone else?
+But what do we mean when we say a country is “rich,” especially in an era of growing income inequality between the super-rich and everyone else?
 While gross domestic product (GDP) measures the value of all goods and services produced in a nation, dividing this output by the number of full-time residents is a better way of determining how rich or poor one country's population is relative to another's.
-The reason why “rich” often equals “small” then becomes clear: these countries’ economies are disproportionately large compared to their small populations.
+The reason why “rich” often equals “small” then becomes clear: these countries’ economies are disproportionately large compared to their small number of inhabitants.

-Should we automatically assume that in nations where this figure is particularly high the overall population is visibly better off than in most other places in the world?
+Should we then automatically assume that in nations where PPP is particularly high that the overall population is visibly better off than in most other places in the world?
 Not quite.
-We are dealing with averages and in any given country, structural inequality can tip the balance in favor of the already privileged.
+We are dealing with averages and within each country structural inequalities can easily swing the balance in favor of those who are already advantaged.

-The COVID-19 pandemic lifted the veil on these disparities in ways few could have ever predicted.
-While there is no doubt that the wealthiest nations—often more vulnerable to the coronavirus due to their older population and other risk factors—had the resources to take better care of those in need, not everyone had equal access to them.
-Not only that, the economic downturn hit low-paid workers harder than those with high-paying occupations.
-A new kind of inequality emerged too: some people have been able to work from home and those who had to risk their health and safety by travelling to job sites.
+The COVID-19 pandemic lifted the veil on these disparities in ways few could have predicted.
+While there is no doubt that the wealthiest nations—often more vulnerable to the coronavirus due to their older population and other risk factors—had the resources to take better care of those in need, those resources were not equally accessible to all.
+Furthermore, the economic fallout of lockdowns hit low-paid workers harder than those with high-paying occupations and that, in turn, fueled new kind of inequality between those who could comfortably work from home and those who had to risk their health and safety by travelling to job sites.
 Those who lost their jobs because their industries shut down entirely found themselves without much of a safety net—large holes in the most celebrated welfare systems in the world were exposed.

-However, there is one more reason to be wary of accepting such economic prosperity at face value.
-The IMF has warned repeatedly that certain numbers should be taken with a grain of salt.
-For example, many nations in our ranking are tax havens, which means wealth originally generated in other countries ends up inflating their GDP because of sophisticated accounting and legal practices.
-While a global deal to ensure big companies will pay a minimum tax rate of 15% has been signed last year by more than 130 countries (a deal that now appears in jeopardy due to the opposition of legislators and politicians in many of them), critics have argued that such rate is barely higher than that of nations like Ireland, Qatar and Macao.
-Currently, it is estimated that over 15% of global jurisdictions are tax havens and the IMF has estimated further that by the end of the 2020s, about 40% of global foreign direct investment flows could be attributed to shrewd tax-evading tactics, up from 30% in the 2010s.
-In other words: these investments pass through empty corporate shells with no real influence on a country’s economy and people’s financial wellbeing.
-Add to that the unequal distribution of resources, and it becomes easy to understand why even in very rich countries live very poor people.
+A word of caution about these statistics: the IMF has warned repeatedly that certain numbers should be taken with a grain of salt.
+For example, many nations in our ranking are tax havens, which means their wealth was originally generated elsewhere which artificially inflates their GDP.
+While a global deal to ensure that big companies pay a minimum tax rate of 15% was signed in 2021 by more than 130 governments (a deal that has yet to be implemented due to the opposition of legislators and politicians in many of them), critics have argued that this rate is barely higher than that tax havens like Ireland, Qatar and Macao.
+It is estimated that over 15% of global jurisdictions are tax havens and the IMF has estimated further that by the end of the 2020s, about 40% of global foreign direct investment flows could be attributed to shrewd tax-evading tactics, up from 30% in the 2010s.
+In other words: these investments pass through empty corporate shells and bring little or no economic gain to the population where the money ends up.

 THE 10 RICHEST COUNTRIESIN THE WORLD